 The usual size at release of the young sturgeon is roughly 45cm in length and 60g.
 To see some of these sturgeon, and those that have subsequently been recaptured, go to the Where is My Fish page and search the database.

-Meet the tour guides by the benches at the main entrance of the Conservation Centre.
+Knock on the main entrance doors of the Conservation Centre.

 The inside of the Conservation Centre may be closed to the public for biosecurity purposes in June and into July.
 If so, tours will take place outside the hatchery and along the Nechako River.